Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 - Natural language embeddings with OpenAI Embeddings and the Weaviate provider for Airflow
 - Vector search with Weaviate
 - Sentiment classification with LightGBM
-- ML model management with Snowflake ML
+- ML model management with Snowpark

 Let’s get started.